To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 In each case we insert the required batteries into the bell-push unit and affix it the doorframe, ready for testing.
 We then plug in (or pop batteries into) any chime units supplied, and check that they work in various locations in and around the house, to verify the manufacturers’ claims regarding range and signal strength.
 We listen out for how audible the ring is, and run through any chime options to find out how useful, tuneful, or annoying they are.
 We also examine any additional visual alerts and other features, to arrive at our recommendations for the best wireless doorbell.

-READ NEXT: The best home security cameras you can buy
+READ NEXT: Best home security cameras

 The best wireless doorbells you can buy in 2024

-1. Byron DBY-22321: Best value-wireless doorbell
+2. Byron DBY-22321: Best value-wireless doorbell

-Price when reviewed: £17 | Check price at Amazon
+Price when reviewed: £19 | Check price at Amazon

-Great for: A smart, reliable bell from a trusted name at a small price
+• Great for… a smart, reliable bell from a trusted name at a small price

-Not so great for: Very large properties
+• Not so great for… very large properties

 Byron has been making doorbells for nearly 120 years, and even this budget offering shows that it knows what’s what.
 The simple bell-push unit of the DBY-22321 may not look like anything special, but it’s IP44 weatherproof rated, and we found it quick and easy to fit.
-Meanwhile, the chime unit has a neat, solidly built design: it looks smart, with a neat fabric grille over the speaker, and three LEDs flash when the bell rings – so as long as you place it somewhere visible you won’t miss a visitor even if you have your headphones on.
+Meanwhile, the chime unit has a neat, solidly built design.
+It looks smart, with a neat fabric grille over the speaker, and three LEDs flash when the bell rings – so as long as you place it somewhere visible you won’t miss a visitor even if you have your headphones on.

 There’s a choice of 16 chimes, and we found most of them very usable, although the super-bright speaker makes them wear on the ears.
 You can adjust the volume through five levels, from silent to 85dB, and pair additional pushes or chimes with relative ease.